cine, Lessons Learned

 And this is what the signal looks like before applying my custom studio grade / look LUT in-camera:

 My studio feed without the in-camera look LUT applied, also proof that the lights in the bg are real (I get asked a LOT) – And yes, exposure is baked into my LUT for “legacy” reasons.
 (I thought I was being clever at the time.
 Turned out to be more stupid than clever.
 But hey – it works!
-Will probably make a new LUT to go with a balanced input – one day).
+Will probably make a new LUT to go with a balanced input – if and when I change the look).

 Before & After color grading footage: This particular look includes an official Sony Technicolor LUT in a CST sandwich.
 Sony has many more free LUTs for you to download too.

-Who needs Cooke when you’ve got Asahi A110?
+Who needs vintage Cooke when you’ve got vintage Asahi A110?
 Lulz.

-Above for reference: this is how it actually looks before you start color grading, color management bypassed in DaVinci Resolve.
+Above for reference: this is how it actually looks before color grading.
 (BMD Micro Cinema Camera, DNG (RAW) BMD Film G1, Pentax A110 70mm f2.8, K&F Concept ND64 + Tiffen ND7, ICE IR Cut)

-And here’s how it moves after color grading and creating a look.
-Just a quick natural light shoot to test a filter and lens combo and to create some test footage to practice my grading and looks on.
+And here’s how it looks and moves after color grading and applying a look.
+This is just a quick natural light thing, shot to test a filter and lens combo – and to create some test footage to practice my grading and looks on.
 (BMD Micro Cinema Camera, Pentax A110 70mm f2.8 lens with K&F Concept ND64 + Lee Filters ND6, ICE IRCut filter.)

-I went back around a year later in 2024 and regraded some of that footage, basically just applying what I’d learned since then.
-Used Chromatic Adaptation instead of originally using HDR Temp (camera 3.200K and light 5.600K temperatures were mismatched – n00b mistake), added some density to the skin, added more contrast with a curve LUT and manual push, added CKC Fuji FPE, replaced native Halation with Joo.Works Halation S, added my lens distortion effects thingy, etc.
+I went back around a year later in 2024 and regraded some of that footage where I accidentally stumbled into S&S and MTF simulation, basically just applying what I’d learned since then.
+Here I also used Chromatic Adaptation instead of using HDR Temp (camera 3.200K and light 5.600K temperatures were mismatched – n00b mistake), added some density to the skin, added more contrast with a curve LUT and manual push, added CKC Fuji FPE, replaced native Halation with Joo.Works Halation S, added my lens distortion effects thingy, and a partridge in a pear tree.

 Another year, another grade.